Accessing Arts Integration in North Carolina Title I Schools

 Summary

-Eligible applicants in North Carolina with a demonstrated commitment to Arts, Culture, History, Music & Humanities are encouraged to consider this funding opportunity.
+Eligible applicants in North Carolina with a demonstrated commitment to Individual are encouraged to consider this funding opportunity.
 To identify additional grants aligned with your needs, visit The Grant Portal and utilize the Search Grant tool for tailored results.

 Explore related grant categories to find additional funding opportunities aligned with this program: